Preschool isn't too early for a parent-teacher conference

 Be sure to describe any medical needs that may impact how your child performs in school.
-And if your child has special problems, ask if specialists are available.
+Ask if specialists are available if your child has special problems.

 • Share family events with the teacher.
 A new baby, a divorce or a death can impact your child’s behavior.
-Knowing these things gives the teacher insight.
+This gives the teacher insight.

 • Tell the teacher if you speak a different language at home.
 If your English is not strong, the teacher can arrange for a translator to join your conference.